 If you've previously taken a similar class to one of the compulsory classes, you'll be offered an alternative.

-You'll also have the opportunity to complete the project through our competitive MSc industrial internships.
+You'll also have the opportunity to complete the MSc project through our competitive industrially engaged projects.
 These are offered in collaboration with selected industry partners.

 You'll address real-world engineering challenges the partners are facing, with site visits, access, and provision of relevant technical data and/or facilities provided.
 You'll also have an industry mentor and an academic supervisor.

-Interaction with industry is provided through our internships, teaching seminars and networking events.
+Interaction with industry is provided through our industrially engaged projects, teaching seminars and networking events.
 Companies such as Leonardo, Comcast (Sky), ORE Catapult, PNDC, Xilinx, Texas Instruments, MathWorks, NHS, Canon Medical Research and Varian Ltd are just a few examples of the industry partners you can engage with during your course.